VCM-01: Engine

 In 2020, Vietnam and South Korea entered negotiations for the delivery of the South Korean SSE-750K turbojet engines to Vietnam, presumably for the VCM-01 project.
 This is the engine used in South Korea's SSM-710K Haeseong anti-ship missile, as well as its tactical land-attack variant SSM-750K Sea Dragon.
-It is unconfirmed if Vietnam chose this type of engine for its VCM-01 project or if Vietnam would make another engine choice, such as the Moto Sich MS400 turbofan engines powering the Ukrainian Neptune anti-ship missile.
-However, Vietnam is believed to likely choose the South Korean-made engine for the project, as the Korean partners are said being ready to assist and transfer the engine technologies to Vietnam, which made the deal more attractive and reasonable.
+Vietnam only chose this engine for the prototype but stopped using it when going to production, as Viettel was able to develop a domestic engine for it.